U.S. House passes bills to ensure nationwide abortion access, interstate travel - NewsBreak

 But Rep. Cathy McMorris Rodgers, a Washington state Republican who led the GOP side, urged a vote against the nationwide abortion bill, saying it would permit abortions at any stage of pregnancy and would fail to bar termination of a pregnancy for specific reasons, such as gender or race.

 “This is not about codifying Roe v.
-Wade … because it nationalizes abortion for all nine months of pregnancy,” said McMorris Rodgers.
+Wade … because it nationalizes abortion for all nine months of pregnancy,” McMorris Rodgers said.

 During 2020, there were 930,160 abortions performed in the United States, according to the Guttmacher Institute.
 The vast majority of those abortions, according to the Centers for Disease Control and Prevention, take place during the first trimester.

-During 2019, CDC data shows that 93% of abortions took place before the 13th week of pregnancy, or the first trimester.
+During 2019, 93% of abortions took place before the 13th week of pregnancy, or the first trimester, CDC data show.
 Six percent of abortions took place between 14 and 20 weeks of gestation, before the fetus is viable.
 The remaining 1% of abortions took place after 21 weeks of pregnancy, according to analysis by the Pew Research Center.

 Patients who receive abortions later in pregnancy often do so because of “medical concerns such as fetal anomalies or maternal life endangerment, as well as barriers to care that cause delays in obtaining an abortion,” according to an analysis by the Kaiser Family Foundation.